Kotlin Generic Variance Modifiers

 modifier.

-Let's generalize it and consider a class that consumes objects of a certain type.
+Let's generalize this and consider a class that consumes objects of a certain type.
 If a class declares that it consumes objects of type Number

 , we can assume it can consume objects of type Int

 .
-If a class consumes anything, it should consume strings or chars.
-For that, its type parameter representing the type this class consumes must be contravariant, so use the in
+If a class consumes anything, it should consume strings or chars, therefore its type parameter, which represents the type this class consumes, must be contravariant, so use the in

 modifier.

-It makes a lot of sense to use contravariance for consumer or sender, as for both of them, their type parameter is only used on in-position, so only consumed.
-I hope you start seeing that the out
+It makes a lot of sense to use contravariance for the consumer or sender values as both their type parameters are only used in the in-position as argument types, so covariant type values are only consumed.
+I hope you’re starting to see that the out

-modifier is appropriate for type parameters that are only on out-position, so used as result type or read-only property type; and the in
+modifier is only appropriate for type parameters that are in the out-position and are thus used as a result type or a read-only property type.
+On the other hand, the in

-modifier is appropriate for type parameters that are only on in-position, so used as parameter types.
+modifier is only appropriate for type parameters that are in the in-position and are thus used as parameter types.

 Function types

-In function types, there are relations between function types with different expected types of parameters or return types.
-To see it practically, think of a function that expects as an argument a function accepting an Int
+In function types, there are relations between function types with different parameters and result types.
+To see this in practice, think of a function that as an argument expects a function that accepts an Int

 :